The Amalgamation of AI and Hybrid Cloud

 By Ken Kaplan

-The combination of hybrid cloud IT systems and artificial intelligence (AI) and machine learning (ML) capabilities is grabbing mindshare across the IT industry.
+The combination of hybrid cloud IT systems, cloud native application development, artificial intelligence (AI) and machine learning (ML) capabilities is grabbing mindshare across the IT industry.
 On their own, each presents opportunities for businesses to innovate and grow.
-But melding these new capabilities can be challenging, fraught with complexity, risk and uncertainty.
+But melding these new capabilities can be immensely challenging and fraught with complexity, risk and uncertainty.

-The widespread curiosity around AI and ML is breathing life into new use cases and possibilities, yet the need to govern data, applications and the IT systems that power everything has many digging in their heels as they look around for best practices.
+The widespread curiosity around AI and ML is breathing life into new use cases and endless possibilities from health care and agriculture to manufacturing and cybersecurity, yet the need to govern data, applications and the IT systems that power everything has many digging in their heels as they look around for best practices.

 “There's a lot of hype around AI, and that impacts IT in a couple of ways,” McDowell said.